paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/strategy_data_source_methods.md

 The failure rate is calculated with the χ² formula according to the methodology described in the JEDEC document for semiconductor components.

-This methodology can be used by similarity for any type of EEE components.
+This methodology can be used by similarity for any type of {term}`EEE` components.
 The confidence level generally used by component manufacturers is 60% and can be 90 or 95% in very specific cases when a higher {term}`level of confidence <Level of confidence>` is required.

 Using manufacturer data presents some limitations though:

--   For specific EEE components used in space applications, due to the fact that the quantities are low and as the qualification chosen can be different from qualification approach described in the JEDEC methodology, the calculation of the failure rate can be inaccurate;
+-   For specific {term}`EEE` components used in space applications, due to the fact that the quantities are low and as the qualification chosen can be different from qualification approach described in the JEDEC methodology, the calculation of the failure rate can be inaccurate;

 -   Manufacturers for commercial components generally provide failure rates calculated only for one stress such as temperature; therefore, the failure rate for other stresses such as thermal cycling has to be extrapolated with acceleration laws;